elintseeker/Battletech-Solo-Rules/HouseRules.md

 - Four damage to Mechwarrior/pilot
 - Destroyed all sensor critical slots
 - A gyro and an engine critical hit (or two engine critical hits)
-- Loss of all weapons (or 'Mech cannot cause more than 5 damage or fire at range of 5 hexes)
+- Loss of all weapons (or 'Mech cannot cause more than 5 damage)

 ## Auto-Ejection

-A Mechwarrior will automatically eject when an ammo explosion occurs on its torso and takes 2 pts of damage.
+A Mechwarrior will automatically eject when an ammo explosion occurs on its torso and takes 2 pts of damage due to feedback.

----

 ## Movement Marker/Dice

 Use two distinct color d6's for movement mod and hexes moved.
 First d6 is the movement mode (walked, ran, jumped) and second d6 for number of hexes moved.

----

 ## Group Firing and Location Hits*